Persuasion Should be Double-Blind: A Multi-Domain Dialogue Dataset With Faithfulness Based on Causal Theory of Mind: Method

-The core of ToMMA revolves around generating the dialogue between two agents: the persuader and the persuadee.
-As shown in Fig. \ref{fig:solution_overview}, both agents share the same information about the scenario, but the persuader does not have direct access to the persuadee's mental state.

-\textbf{Prompt Design} To ensure the quality of the dataset, we set a limit on the number of dialogue rounds.
-If the persuadee's mental state involves only Generative Behavior, the interaction is limited to 3 rounds, resulting in 6 utterances.
-The dialogue begins with the persuader presenting their viewpoint and asking the persuadee about their belief regarding the Generative Behavior.
-The persuadee then reveals aspects of their mental state.
-Next, prompting the persuader to update their understanding of the persuadee's mental state and address any concerns related to the persuadee's belief.
-In the subsequent round, the persuadee discloses their desire, and the persuader again updates their model of the persuadee’s mental state, responding in a way that satisfies the persuadee's desire.
-The conversation concludes with the persuadee’s final statement.

-If both Preventative and Generative Behavior are present in the persuadee’s mental state, the number of rounds is set to 4, resulting in 8 utterances.
-The first round will focus on addressing the persuadee's belief or desire regarding the Preventative Behavior, while the remaining rounds will follow the same pattern as outlined above.
-We have designed specific prompts for each round, tailored to both agents.

-\textbf{Persuadee Agent}\quad The role of the persuadee is relatively simpler.
-Their available information includes the scenario and their mental state, which consists of beliefs and desires.
-The persuadee also has access to the conversation history, which informs their responses.
-In the context of persuasion, we assume that both parties aim to resolve the issue at hand, rather than engaging in a debate.
-Consequently, the persuadee is more likely to explicitly express their thoughts and concerns.

-\textbf{Persuader Agent}\quad The persuader's task is more complex.
-Their available information includes the scenario, but they do not have direct access to the persuadee’s mental state.
-To initiate the conversation, the persuader subtly probes the persuadee’s beliefs and desires.
-As the dialogue progresses, the persuader uses the conversation history and the persuadee’s responses to infer their mental state.
-This process involves leveraging Theory of Mind to model the persuadee’s beliefs and desires.
+where $f_{\text{CG}}$ denotes using an LLM with prompting templates to generate dialogues, and $T_i$ is the allocated number of turns.
+All utterances follow a compact prompting template $\phi$:

+\textbf{Persuadee Agent}\quad observes the scenario and its own $M_i$ and responds according to the dialogue history.

+\textbf{Persuader Agent}\quad The persuader only has access to the scenario and must infer the persuadee’s mental state through interaction.
+By subtly probing in the early turns and leveraging conversation history, the persuader gradually models the persuadee’s beliefs and desires using Theory of Mind.

 Once the persuader has developed an understanding of the persuadee’s mental state, they craft customized persuasive strategies.
 According to Causal Theory of Mind, when addressing Preventative Behavior, the persuader focuses on influencing the belief or desire that is more responsive to persuasion, depending on which aspect is easier to change.
 For Generative Behavior, the persuader must address both the belief and the desire in order to align with the persuadee's motivations and influence their decision.
-Fig. \ref{fig:persuader} illustrates the prompt design used by the persuader in the third round of dialogue.
-At this stage, the persuader has addressed the persuadee's beliefs regarding Preventative Behavior, and the persuadee has introduced a negative belief regarding Generative Behavior, which the persuader needs to resolve.